 Have fun with a like-minded bunch of scribblers.
-This is the tenth year of our popular three-day summer school (13,14,15 January), and the event has its own unique atmosphere in our beautiful Victorian house on the edge of leafy Albert Park.
+This is the tenth year of our popular three-day fiction schools (7,8,9th April 2023), and the event has its own unique atmosphere in our beautiful Victorian house on the edge of leafy Albert Park.

 We show you the basic writing techniques used by professionals, such as creating memorable scenes, transforming your own life experiences into fiction, and writing great dialogue.
 What is the Hero’s Journey?
 What is Show, Don’t Tell?
 What is the best way to end a story?
 We offer a supportive group environment in which you can explore your writing ideas and connect to other aspiring writers.